Rob Williams (basketball)

 Robert Aaron Williams (May 5, 1961 – March 10, 2014), was an American professional basketball player who was selected by the Denver Nuggets in the first round (19th pick overall) of the 1982 NBA draft.

 A 6-foot-2 point guard from the University of Houston, Williams played in two National Basketball Association (NBA) seasons for the Nuggets.
 When Williams reported to Denver's training camp as a rookie, he was badly out of shape, prompting Nuggets coach Doug Moe to describe Williams as "a fat little hog".

-Williams' collegiate career included a trip to the 1982 NCAA Final Four, where his Houston Cougars, better known as Phi Slama Jama, fell to the North Carolina Tar Heels in the National Semifinals.
+Williams' collegiate career included a trip to the 1982 NCAA Final Four, where his Houston Cougars, later to be known as Phi Slama Jama, fell to the University of North Carolina Tar Heels in the National Semifinals.

 In 1982, Rob Williams shot a tournament worst 0–8 from the floor.
 In this game, he was primarily guarded by Jimmy Black.

 A former star at Milby High School in Houston, Williams was an electrifying player for the University of Houston, averaging 16 points per game as a freshman, 25 per game as a sophomore, and 21 points per game for the 1982 Final Four team.
 Williams was an All American and perennial All Southwest Conference performer.
 His collegiate teammates included Hakeem Olajuwon, Clyde Drexler, Michael Young, Benny Anders and Larry Micheaux among others.

 In his NBA career, Williams played in 153 games and scored a total of 1,319 points.
 Following his brief NBA career, he played professionally in the Continental Basketball Association, Italy, Australia, Spain, and the Philippines.

 In 1986, Williams played for Tanduay Rhum in the Philippine Basketball Association's (PBA) Reinforced Conference that year, where teams were allowed to suit up two imports no taller than 6 ft 3 in.
 Along with partner Andre McKoy and local superstars Ramon Fernandez, Freddie Hubalde and Willie Generalao, among others, the flamboyant and sweet-shooting Williams led Tanduay to its first championship in franchise history.

 In a May 2005 Houston Chronicle story, Williams admitted using drugs while he played.
 He suffered a stroke in January 1998 that left him blind in his left eye and partially paralyzed along the left side of his body.

 Williams and his wife had operated a care facility for mentally-challenged adults in Katy, Texas.

 On March 10, 2014, Rob Williams died of congestive heart failure at age 52.